You want your child to have the best possible start, and good nutrition and plenty of physical activity are an important part of that.

 It is also important that your child have access to clean drinking water throughout the day.
 Ask how the provider makes sure that children have access to clean drinking water whenever they want it.

 If you are breastfeeding, support from your child care provider is essential.
 Ask potential providers what steps they take to support breastfeeding.
-Learn more about ways your provider can support successful breastfeeding here.
 If your child takes a bottle, ask about how formula is prepared and stored.
-Make sure that bottles are labeled with each child’s name and date and that there are procedures in place for making sure that each child gets the correct bottle.
+Make sure that all bottles are labeled with each child’s name and date and that there are procedures in place for making sure that each child gets the correct bottle.
+To learn more about ways your child care provider can support successful breastfeeding, see the following resources:

 Many providers participate in the Child and Adult Care Food Program (CACFP).
 This program offers financial assistance to providers to help them provide nutritious meals for the children they care for.
 The program tells providers which food groups must be served for each meal and snack, and limits the amount of sweets that can be served.
 Asking potential providers whether they participate in CACFP is one way to get information about their approach to nutrition.